Any kind of appliance that does something with moving parts and especially those exposed to high temperatures , will need to be maintained regularly.

 There are many possible risks to the stove user who avoids or neglects the necessary maintenance and sweeping intervals:

 Carbon monoxide poisoning even death Chimney fire House fires Invalidated warranties** Invalidated home insures** Shortened appliance lifespan ** Greatly increased running costs Excessively polluting our air quality Angry neighbours

-If you are unsure of what you must do yourself then call your local chimney sweep and ask advice.
+If you are unsure of what you must do yourself then call your local chimney sweep and ask to have your stove swept , while he is there you can ask for his advice.
 Although the advice in this post is good general advice please note it is not specific to your particular appliance.

 You must take professional advise specific to your particular installation